 Social Security Disability Specialist at James Scott Farrin

-Rick Fleming joined the firm in 2002 and is a shareholder and head of the firm’s Social Security disability department.
+Rick Fleming joined the firm in 2002 and is a Partner and head of the firm’s Social Security disability department.
 He is admitted to practice before the Supreme Court of the United States.
 Rick is also the Fourth and DC Circuits representative for the National Organization of Social Security Claimants’ Representatives (NOSSCR) Board of Directors, and serves on the Nominations and Elections Committee for the NOSSCR.
 Additionally, he is vice chair of the N.C.
 State Bar’s Social Security Disability Law Specialty Committee.